oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflow_management/workflow_testing_transition_finish.png

 Let's set some user and contact in appropriate fields, click "Submit" and ensure that appropriate fields in contact were changed.
-Now entity in step "Finished" and it still has one transition "Reset".
+Now entity is in step "Finished" and one transition "Reset" is available.

 .. image:: ./img/workflow_management/workflow_testing_step_finished.png